PyLadiesBerlin/resources/organizing/sub_pages/templates/email_templates.md

 In the form you mentioned you would be able to also supply catering if you are still able to provide this please let us know, as we don't have any bank accounts for our community it is our preference that you order and pay for this.
 We can help with suggesting services we have used in the past, let us know if you need any support.
 We normally have 30-50 attendees but will confirm the expected number of attendees one week before the event.

 [OPTIONAL IF THEY OFFERED CHILD CARE]
 In the form you mentioned you would be able to also supply child care, we will open a form to collect the requirements from attendees, we will share the results as soon as we have them, latest 3 weeks before the event.
-We ask that you book the child care direct, if you have a service you are already familiar with then it is fine you use it, in the past we have used the following service and can recommend it: TODO add child care link
+We ask that you book the child care direct, if you have a service you are already familiar with then it is fine you use it, in the past we have used the following service and can recommend it: www.babysitter-express.de We are also aware of https://www.nikis-kinderclub.de/ as a potential alternative.

 Greetings,
 {PYLADY} & the Berlin PyLadies :woman_technologist::snake: